peternsilva/galvanize-bookshelf-solution/3_user_registration.md

 # User Registration

-In this assignment, you'll build a user registration system for the HTTP server.
+In this assignment, you'll build a user registration system for your RESTful, database-driven, HTTP server.

 ## Migrations